buyanjargal-d/CheckInSystem/README.md

   --startup-project Server/CheckInServer.API/CheckInServer.API.csproj
 ```

-🔹 This will create `checkin.db` and seed passengers, seats, and flights (if defined in `OnModelCreating`).
+🔹 This will create `checkin.db` and seed passengers, seats, and flights (defined in `OnModelCreating`).

 ---